eclipse/kiso-testing/docs/introduction/integration_test.rst

   -> run_timeout : time to wait for a report 10 seconds during test_run
   -> teardown_timeout : time to wait for a report 3 seconds during teardown
-  -> test_ids: [optional] store the requirements into the report -> variant: [optional] list of variances if a subset of tests need to be executed
+  -> test_ids: [optional] store the requirements into the report -> tag: [optional] dictionary containing lists of variants and/or test levels when only a subset of tests needs to be executed
   """
     @pykiso.define_test_parameters(
             suite_id=1,